 - Recurring Payments Cancelled [ThriveCart] > Revoke access to an Offer [Kajabi] – normally for courses where access is based on subscription payments.

-Some vendors may look to set up granting access and revoking access based on successful and failed recurring payments, these will use up more Zap slots and Zap tasks so it’s not for everyone and remember your subscriptions will cancel after multiple failed recurring payments and trigger the revoking of access when it’s cancelled.
+Some vendors may look to set up granting access and revoking access based on successful and failed recurring payments, these will use up more Zap slots and Zap tasks so it’s not for everyone and remember your subscriptions will typically be canceled by your payment processor after multiple failed recurring payments which will trigger the revoking of access Zap.